kokke/tiny-AES-c/README.md

 There is no built-in error checking or protection from out-of-bounds memory access errors as a result of malicious input.
 The two functions AES_ECB_xxcrypt() do most of the work, and they expect inputs of 128 bit length.

-The module uses less than 200 bytes of RAM and 2.3K ROM when compiled for ARM (<2K for Thumb but YMMV).
+The module uses less than 200 bytes of RAM and 1-2K ROM when compiled for ARM, but YMMV depending on which modes are enabled.

 It is one of the smallest implementation in C I've seen yet, but do contact me if you know of something smaller (or have improvements to the code here).

 I've successfully used the code on 64bit x86, 32bit ARM and 8 bit AVR platforms.

-GCC size output when only ECB mode is compiled for ARM (using 128 bit block size):
+GCC size output when only CTR mode is compiled for ARM (using 128 bit block size):

-    $ arm-none-eabi-gcc -Os -c aes.c -DCBC=0 -DCTR=0
+    $ arm-none-eabi-gcc -Os -DCBC=0 -DECB=0 -DCTR=1 -c aes.c
     $ size aes.o
        text    data     bss     dec     hex filename
-       2015	      0	    184	   2199	    897	aes.o
+       1155       0     184    1339     53b aes.o

-.. and when compiling for the THUMB instruction set, we end up just above 1.7K in code size.
+.. and when compiling for the THUMB instruction set, we end up just above 1K in code size.

-    $ arm-none-eabi-gcc -mthumb -Os -c aes.c -DCBC=0 -DCTR=0
+    $ arm-none-eabi-gcc -Os -mthumb -DCBC=0 -DECB=0 -DCTR=1 -c aes.c
     $ size aes.o
        text    data     bss     dec     hex filename
-       1499	      0	    184	   1683	    693	aes.o
+        855       0     184    1039     40f aes.o

 I am using the Free Software Foundation, ARM GCC compiler: